BryanShin5/CS506-Fall2025-Project/README.md

   - Whether it is a working day or weekend.
   - Time of day (e.g., after work hours).
   - Regional time zones.
 (Unfortunately can not be isolated)
   - Popularity of the game, but using top 20 games will reduce the variance hopefully.
+  - Date since its release
 - Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

 ## Data Collection